 How I Use: Although I used a brush, I still start by detangling.
-This conditioner has less slip than the Dark Blue line (but a lot more than the pink one!).
-So be very gentle.
+This conditioner has good slip, but always be very gentle.
 I detangle all the way up to my roots, the immediately rinse out.
 Otherwise, the hair gets weighed down.
 Then I do the “real” conditioning.
 I do not flip my head over at this point.
 I squish in a a lot of conditioner into the ends of my hair and work my way up.
 I do not condition four inches from my roots and up (my hair gets weighed down when I do this).
 I then let this sit on my hair while I do all the rest of my non-hair shower stuff.
 Then, to rinse out, I switch my water to room temperature/cool, flip my head over, and rinse out while detangling/scrunching… This often requires a little more conditioner.
 I actually change my water settings so that a little bit of the conditioner stays in the lengths of my hair.
 If you don’t have a shower head that allows for this, just try to leave in a little of the conditioner.
 I rinse out about 95% of it.

 How I Use: If using leave-in, my head is flipped over, then I spray 3 sprays into my hand then scrunch it in.
 This is not very much, but I find this causes my hair to be weighed down on days 2-4 if I use too much right away.
-Then, I twist my hair into the turbie twist.
-I think this actually helps my waves form into more ringlets/waves.
-I leave my hair in the turbie twist for approximately 20 minutes.
+Then, I twist my hair into the microfiber turban I think this actually helps my waves form into more ringlets/waves.
+I leave my hair in the microfiber turban for approximately 20 minutes.
 This time varies based on crying babies and mischievous toddlers and puppies.

 p.s.
-Yes, if I don’t use leave in-this means I let my hair dry WITHOUT product.
+Yes, if I don’t use leave in-this means I let my hair dry WITHOUT a styling product.
 Gasp.
 2A/2B wavies this might just change your hair forever (in a good way!)
 Damp styling is a game changer.

 Guys, the only hair product I need is mousse.
 This reminds me of my teenage years, but seriously.
 It’s all I need!
 I have a post on how I do my 2 minute refresh for days 2-4 hair.
 Basically, I use the same technique for Day 1 hair!
-I L-O-V-E the Herbal Essences Tousle Me Softly.
+I L-O-V-E the Herbal Essences Totally Twisted!
+It offers grat hold.

 edit: if you were here prior to May 2019, You saw me mention the “Aussie Sprunch Mousse.”
 I did write a review (read that here) and I didn’t like it, so I replaced the mousse option with my current favorite